 The proposal includes the creation of 25 new lots through subdivision platting.
 None of the lots have street frontage.
 This proposal has been added to the modifications considerations under FCC 10-23 and 11-7.
-The lots are proposed to all have an approved access via a common access drive to the proposed 37th St. The applicant has included public works permit in the project timeline and states understanding of the requirement to obtain this permit prior to work in the ROW.
+The lots are proposed to all have 2 approved accesses via a common access drive from 37th St. The applicant has included public works permit in the project timeline and states understanding of the requirement to obtain this permit prior to work in the ROW.
 This criterion is met.